Prosperity Haven

 Prosperity Haven - Chardon, OH

-Prosperity Haven is an addiction and mental health treatment center located at 9600 Old State Road in the 44024 zip code in Chardon, OH.
+Prosperity Haven is a substance and mental health treatment facility located at 9600 Old State Road in the 44024 zip code in Chardon, OH.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Prosperity Haven include cognitive behavioral therapy, relapse prevention and substance use counseling approach.
-Prosperity Haven also specializes in detox services and offers residential benzodiazepines detox, methamphetamines detoxification and cocaine detox.
-Prosperity Haven provides regular outpatient treatment, residential addiction treatment and intensive outpatient treatment services.
-It also provides residential substance abuse treatment and inpatient detox.
+Some of the treatment approaches used by Prosperity Haven include motivational interviewing, relapse prevention treatment and CBT.
+Prosperity Haven also specializes in detox services and offers inpatient opioid detox, cocaine detoxification and residential benzodiazepines detoxification.
+Prosperity Haven provides residential detox, intensive outpatient treatment and one year inpatient rehab.
+It also provides inpatient detox and residential substance abuse treatment.

 Address: 9600 Old State Road, Chardon, OH 44024